rackspace-cookbooks/snmp/README.md

 * snmp]['snmpd']['snmpd_opts']
   - snmpd options

+* snmp['process_monitoring']['proc']
+  - Array of processes to monitor.
+This is an empty array by default.

+* snmp['process_monitoring']['procfix']
+  - Array of procfix lines to configure.
+This is an empty array by default.
+    These are run when a monitored process is in an error state.

 * snmp['snmpd']['trapd_run']
   - snmptrapd control (default of "no" means do not start daemon) master agentx support must be enabled in snmpd before snmptrapd